how to draw an excavator

 • Draw three small rectangles on the side of the engine to depict ventilation

-Add the Exhaust and Engine Ventilations
+Draw the Exhaust and Engine Ventilation

 Step 7: Draw the Cab Door

-Take the Drawing to the Next Level
+Taking Your Excavator Drawing to the Next Level

 We need to add some soil to the bucket.
 For this, simply draw a wavy line on the bucket to indicate that it has scooped something.
 Add a few falling particles so that the excavator appears to be in action.